It has rarely taken this long to settle an annual Hoosac-Drury rivalry.

 The contest is one of tempo more than anything else.
 The Hurricanes press and run and press and run some more.
 Sitting close to the Hurricane bench, one generally hears Wojcik uttering the same exhortation over and over again when Hoosac gets the ball in transition: "Okay, let's go.
 Run, run, run!"

 For many teams, it is difficult not to get caught up in that frenetic pace.
-In Thursday night's semifinal, Mahar Regional tried to keep the game under their control, but eventually succumbed to the Hoosac transition game.

 But the difference in this game may well be Drury point guard Danielle Racette.
 None of the teams the Hurricanes have beaten in the postseason have the overall ability of the Blue Devils' backcourt player.